Poland: Multi-speed EU could 'break apart'

 PiS has also accused EU Council leader Donald Tusk, a former Polish PM, of colluding with Russia and has called for WWII reparations from Germany.

-France's plan to tighten rules on EU posted workers, such as Polish truck drivers, threatens to add another confrontation to the list.
+A new French plan to tighten rules on EU posted workers, such as Polish truck drivers, threatens to add another confrontation to the list.

 Polish foreign minister Witold Waszczykowski took a conciliatory approach to Macron's initiative on Tuesday.